Embed from Getty Images

 Whale: Yes, mother!

-Whale puts his baby’s mini-luggages in the tea room, kisses Hot Dog goodbye (on her forehead) for the weekend, and drives back to Chelsea.
+Whale puts his baby’s mini-luggages in the tea room, kisses Hot Dog goodbye (on her forehead) for the weekend, and drives back home.
 Hot Dog is shown to her bedroom – it’s upstairs and she shares it with Jennifer’s daughter, Kim.
 Kim Lamb is a petite sixteen-year-old girl, who is four months into her pregnancy – given her misfortune, she’s oddly jolly, and happy to have a roommate for a change.
 After saying a few introductory words to Kim, Hot Dog moves to take a look at the house since it’s her first time here.
 There are two bedrooms (Mother Potato is staying in Jennifer’s bedroom), a kitchen so tiny there’s barely any room to stand, a crooked living room, one bathroom, and many windows around and they are all shut very tightly.

 Hot Dog (mutters to herself, under her breath): Spooky!
 Wonder what happens around here daily?